sh90/Chest-X-Ray-Disease-Detection/Technical_Details.md

 Random: Compare with a few correct cases: “When correct, attention tends to sit within lung fields;
 when wrong, it drifts to borders/labels/devices.”

-Talking points students remember

 Red ≠ pneumonia mask; it’s evidence for a class.

-Attention should be largely inside lungs.
+## Attention should be largely inside lungs.

 Hot spots on text markers, edges, or medical devices = spurious correlation.